Binary Tree in Action (Traversal)

 }

-However, pay attention to the signature of the flatten
+But pay attention to the flatten

 Let's try to define the flatten